iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> App has started to drain my battery....
+When it first came out I installed it and it only used about 1 to 2% battery in a day but now it's over 20% of my battery and I can not get a full day's use out of my phone as of this I might have to delete it as what is the point of havin git if I can not use my phone anyway if it's flat<br> :date: __2021-01-07 10:05:45__

+> Great idea.
+Originally I couldnt keep the app open on my Oppo phone but I finally solved it.
+I turned off all the battery saving features as described on the Covidsafe help page, but the missing link was on the open app page, you have to swipe down on Covidsafe to lock the app.
+This prevents Oppo's aggressive battery management from shutting it down.<br> :date: __2021-01-06 11:49:27__

+> Had similar battery issues like many others here.
+But clearing the cache, uninstalling and reinstalling, worked wonders.
+My phone now lasts more than a day again.<br> :date: __2021-01-05 11:05:05__

+> Very sound<br> :date: __2021-01-05 06:10:56__

 > This app does not alert to not being active or requiring an update unless you actually open it...should be better than this..
 Update 21 12 20 just got my 1st alert to an update being available..much better<br> :date: __2020-12-21 08:05:41__